audioxide/data/data/posts/20210602-reviews-joni-mitchell-blue.md

   - "#5b5f93"
   - "#8cb7e1"
 pullquote: She’s so good you almost wonder why anyone else bothers
 summary: The early 1970s was a golden era for singer-songwriters, but this stands alongside the very best.
 The beauty of Mitchell’s songwriting lies in its sheer simplicity.
-Arrangements are sparse, with often just a lone guitar or piano accompanying the sublime vocals performances.
+Arrangements are sparse, with often just a lone guitar or piano accompanying the sublime vocal performances.
 week: 272
 blurb: The early 1970s was a golden era for singer-songwriters, but this stands alongside the best.
 The beauty of Mitchell’s songwriting lies in its simplicity.
 artistMBID: a6de8ef9-b1a1-4756-97aa-481bbb8a4069